Exawind/openturbine/docs/dev_plan.md

 those in BeamDyn), but with the explicit ability to use the subset of 2-node finite elements (a special case of LSFEs).

 The choice of rotation representation is being determined.
-BeamDyn relies Wiener-Milenkovic vectorial rotation parameterization (3 rotational degrees of freedom), which has singularities.
-The team is currently investigating the use of quanterions which do not have singularities, but require 4 rotational degrees of freedom.
+BeamDyn relies on Wiener-Milenkovic vectorial rotation parameterization (three rotational degrees of freedom), which has singularities.
+The team is currently investigating the use of quanternions, which do not have singularities but require four rotational degrees of freedom.

 ## Verification and validation cases

+*Verification cases:*
+- rigid-body dynamics; three-dimensional pendulum
+- cantilever-beam nonlinear static roll up

+*Validation cases:*
+- Princeton beam experiment
+- Twisted and curved beams where the benchmarks are highly resolved solid-element Ansys models
+- IEA 15-megawatt where benchmark is a highly resolved shell-element Ansys model

 ## Target baseline turbines

+- NREL 5-megawatt reference turbine
+- IEA 15-megawatt reference turbine

+## High-level development timeline

+CY23 Q2: The OpenTurbine team will implement a rigid-body dynamics solver following the concepts described above, i.e., DAE-3 coupling, quaternion rotation representation, and a generalized-alpha time integrator.
+This proof-of-concept implementation will in the main OpenTurbine repository and will inform next steps in OpenTurbine development.

+CY23 Q3: Implement a general GEBT-based beam element that is appropriate for constrained multi-body simulations of a wind turbine.
+Enable variable order finite elements and user-defined material property definition (appropriate for modern turbine blades).
+Demonstrate performance for a dynamic cantilever beam problem and compare against BeamDyn.

+CY24 Q1: Demonstrate a wind turbine rotor simulation under prescribed loading and include code verification results and automated testing results.
+Include control system (e.g., ROSCO) and pitch control of blades.
+Compare simulation time against an equivalent model simulated with OpenFAST

+CY24 Q3: Demonstrate a rotor simulation with fluid-structure interaction and a pitch control system.
+Fluid will be represented in two ways.
+First, through a simple BEMT solver and, second, where the blades are represented as actuator lines in the fluid domain (solved with the ExaWind CFD code).

+CY25 Q1: Release a robust, well documented, well tested version of OpenTurbine for land-based simulations.
+Demonstrate whole turbine simulation (tower, nacelle, drivetrain) with fluid-structure-interaction coupling to ExaWind.